-2 Around 30 cases of hepatitis B re-activation have been reported to date among the many thousands of patients treated.
+Around 30 cases of hepatitis B re-activation have been reported to date among the many thousands of patients treated.

-1 Since the start of this review, two other direct-acting antivirals, Epclusa (sofosbuvir / velpatasvir) and Zepatier (elbasvir / grazoprevir), have been authorised in the EU.
+$^{^{1}}$ Since the start of this review, two other direct-acting antivirals, Epclusa (sofosbuvir / velpatasvir) and Zepatier (elbasvir / grazoprevir), have been authorised in the EU.

-The CHMP's opinion will now be passed to the European Commission for a legally binding decision valid throughout the EU.
+The CHMP's opinion was passed to the European Commission, which issued a legally binding decision valid throughout the EU.